-Our patent practitioners can help you protect your inventions.
+Our patent attorneys can help you protect your inventions.

 - subject matter and inventor searches